Permaculture Design Certification Course

 The course will be taught in English and simultaneously translated into Spanish.
 Este curso será traducido simultáneamente al español .
 Se requiere un mínimo de dos hispano hablantes para ofrecer servicios de traducción.

 Scott Gallant is an agroforester and food system designer with nearly a decade of experience working in Central America.
 He is the co-founder of Porvenir Design, a landscape design firm specializing in productive landscapes.
 He graduated from Wabash College in 2008 with a degree in Economics.
-As the farm manager at Rancho Mastatal he works with an amazing team to cultivate 15 acres of an emerging tropical agroforest.
+He was the farm manager at Rancho Mastatal for nine years, and has worked with diverse projects such as VersaLand, Open Source Ecology, Project Bonafide and many more as he has developed his skill-set in permaculture design.

 Passionate about regenerative agriculture, holistic thinking, ethnobotany, community development, and re-skilling, he still makes time to hike and bike, read exhaustively, and work on his basketball jump shot and frisbee throw.
-He has traveled extensively in Latin America, leading to a love of the culture, food, and language, which he speaks.
-Scott writes for the Permaculture Research Institute and has been featured on the Permaculture Voices podcast.
+He has traveled extensively in Latin America, leading to a love of the culture, food, and language, which he attempts to speak.
+Scott writes for the Permaculture Research Institute and has been featured on the Permaculture Voices and Abundant Edge podcasts.

 You can find him on instagram here.